-Robotrix (女机械人) is a 1991 live-action theatrical Hong Kong film directed by Jamie Luk Kin-ming, produced by Henry Chan, and written by Jamie Luk Kin-ming & So Man-Sing.
-The film stars David Wu, Chikako Aoyama, Amy Yip, Chung Lin and Hui Hsiao-dan, with music composed by Jim Yeung & Siu Hung Yeung.
-It was theatrically released in May 1991 for Hong Kong and distributed by Fortune Star and Golden Harvest.
+Robotrix (女机械人) is a 1991 live-action theatrical Hong Kong film directed by Jamie Luk Kim-Ming, and produced by Anthony Chow Deng-Au and Chua Lam, with distribution by Golden Harvest.
+The film stars David Wu, Chikako Aoyama, Amy Yip, Chung Lin and Hui Hsiao-dan, with screenplay writers Jamie Luk Kim-Ming and So Man-Sing, and music composed by James Wong Jim & Yeung Shiu-Hung.
+The film was theatrically released in May 1991 for Hong Kong.

 Note: As I’ve purchased the film a while back, this is more akin to a ‘delayed unboxing’ post but most of the photos were sorted at the time of its arrival.
+This post has also been updated on 7th September 2025 to reword a few sections whilst keeping the same message across.
 This post also contains images from the box art and booklet that are not suitable for work.

 Background: